jbayham/tc_nps/README.md

 ## Data Processing

 This section describes how each script in the `build/inputs` folder processed the data into the analysis dataset.

+### 03_census_data

+We collect 2022 and 2023 5-year ACS data (population, household median income, median age, education, and household size) for all census tracts in the country.
+Education is reported as the number of people with different categories of educational attainment.
+We calculate the fraction of the total with at least a bachelors degree.
+Education is the single metric that is not complete.

+Advan records visits by 2010 census tracts.
+However, we extract census data and locations from the 2023 5-year ACS, which uses the 2020 delineations.
+This leads to dropped data when an old tract geoid no longer exists because it was broken into several tracts.
+The Census publishes a crosswalk that maps between the 2010 and 2020 data.
+We use the 2019 tract delineations to construct distance.
+For the recent attribute data, we use the crosswalk to map data based on the 2020 delineations to the 2010 delineations to merge with the Advan tract data.